 Are online loans safe?

-Using an online lender is a legit way to get money
+Using an online lender is a legit way to get money if you choose wisely

 While getting a loan online is convenient and generally safe, you might still have some concerns.
 The process of applying for an online loan requires you to send a lot of sensitive personal and financial information.
 It’s important to vet your lender before ever sending personal information.